 - 1-2 onsite interviews, which consist of technical, behavioral, and cross-functional interviews

 Once you have successfully navigated these conversations, you move into the offer stage.
-A lot of people get too excited when they hear they are getting the job and forget that there is more to this part than just saying yes.
-You should always negotiate because the company expects it and if you don’t, you are likely leaving money on the table.
+A lot of people get too excited when they hear they are getting the job.
+They forget that there is more to this part than just saying yes!
+You should always negotiate because the company expects it.
+If you don’t, you are likely leaving money on the table.

-In the meantime, you should do some research so that you can get a good understanding of what people are being paid for these types of roles.
+In the meantime, you should do that research!
+That way, you can get a good understanding of what people are being paid for these types of roles.
 Make sure you are looking by experience level as well.
 According to Glassdoor, average compensation for a Digital Marketing Manager is around $70k and a Digital Marketing Coordinator is $57k.
 On AngelList, the average salary for Marketing is $73k.
-This is likely a more well-rounded salary average because it includes startups.
+This is likely a more well-rounded digital marketing salary average because it includes startups.

 Now that you have these numbers in mind, you can get a better sense of what to expect.
 But, you should not say any numbers to the recruiter, even when they give you the offer.
 Just thank them, reiterate your excitement, and then let them know you will get back to them.